CChen0901/Dietary-Pattern-Prediction-based-on-Simple-Food-Choices/README.md

-# Dietary Pattern Prediction based on 12 Simple Food Choices
+# Dietary Pattern Classification based on 12 Simple Food Choices

 ## About